weebney/decaf/readme.md

 - `libdecaf/`;  an official DeCAF implementation in C99
 - `decaf-cli/`; the `df` command line utility for manipulating DeCAF archives
 - `doc/`; the official specification for DeCAF and its supporting documentation
-- `decaf-tar/`; a Rust library for very fast, deterministic bsdtar archiving/unarchiving used in `df`
+- `decaf-tar/`; a Rust library for very fast, deterministic POSIX tar archiving used in `df`

 ## Rationale

 Why do we need DeCAF?

 ## Limitations

+- DeCAF ignores symlinks entirely; symbolic links within an archive are an antipattern.